Hezekiah: Chronological interpretation

-Other chronological notes
+Academic debate

-There has been considerable academic debate about the actual dates of reigns of the Israelite kings.
-Scholars have endeavored to synchronize the chronology of events referred to in the Hebrew Bible with those derived from other external sources.
-In the case of Hezekiah, scholars have noted that the apparent inconsistencies are resolved by accepting the evidence that Hezekiah, like his predecessors for four generations in the kings of Judah, had a coregency with his father, and this coregency began in 729 BCE.
+There has been considerable academic debate about the actual dates of the Israelite kings' reigns.
+Scholars have endeavored to synchronize the chronology of events in the Hebrew Bible with those derived from other external sources.
+In the case of Hezekiah, scholars have noted that the apparent inconsistencies are resolved by accepting the evidence that Hezekiah, like his predecessors for four generations in the kings of Judah, had a coregency with his father, and this coregency began in 729 BC.

-As an example of the reasoning that finds inconsistencies in calculations when coregencies are a priori ruled out, dates the fall of Samaria (the Northern Kingdom) to the 6th year of Hezekiah's reign.
-Albright has dated the fall of the Kingdom of Israel to 721 BCE, while Thiele calculates the date as 723 BCE.
-If Abright's or Thiele's dating are correct, then Hezekiah's reign would begin in either 729 or 727 BCE.
+As an example of the reasoning that finds inconsistencies in calculations when co-regencies are a priori ruled out, 2 Kings 18:10 dates the fall of Samaria (the Northern Kingdom) to the 6th year of Hezekiah's reign.
+Albright has dated the fall of the Kingdom of Israel to 721 BC, while Thiele calculates the date as 723 BCE.
+If Albright's or Thiele's dating is correct, Hezekiah's reign would begin in 729 or 727 BC.
 On the other hand, 2 Kings 18:13 states that Sennacherib invaded Judah in the 14th year of Hezekiah's reign.
-Dating based on Assyrian records date this invasion to 701 BCE, and Hezekiah's reign would therefore begin in 716/715 BCE.
-This dating would be confirmed by the account of Hezekiah's illness in chapter 20, which immediately follows Sennacherib's departure.
-This would date his illness to Hezekiah's 14th year, which is confirmed by Isaiah's statement that he will live fifteen more years (29 − 15 = 14).
-As shown below, these problems are all addressed by scholars who make reference to the ancient Near Eastern practice of coregency.
+Dating based on Assyrian records date this invasion to 701 BC, and Hezekiah's reign would therefore begin in 716/715 BC.